Big Mer on Campus

 His mouth tightened.
 “Of course, Daria.”
 Then he smiled.
-“And you needn’t worry.
+“You needn’t worry.
 I forgive you for your earlier interruption.”

-“And if I’d come to ask forgiveness, I’d be thankful.”
-Probably not the best lead, she realized, so she launched right into it before he had time to get snitty about her attitude.
-“Why have I been given the honor of working with Sera Sloan?
+“If I’d come to ask forgiveness, I’d be thankful.”
+Probably not the best lead, she realized, so she launched right into it before he had time to criticize her attitude.
+“Why have I been given the honor of working with Serjo Sloan?
 All of the other students were assigned to work with the person sitting next to them.”

 Ondryn eyes moved from side to side, as if searching for an exit.
 Conversation from the outside drifted in through the narrow windows.
 “Oh, well, I suppose I just wanted to liven things up!
 You know, we Dunmer know how to have fun, too!”

-“Unfortunately, as a boring old Imperial, a slight alteration in partner selection is just too much excitement for me to handle.
+“Unfortunately, as a boring old Imperial, a slight alteration in the partner selection process is just too much excitement for me to handle.
 Which is why I’m wondering if there was any other reason.”

 Ondryn was squishy.
-For all his stiff pride, Daria had learned it didn’t take much for him to lose his nerve, even to an outlander.
+For all his stiff pride, it didn’t take much for him to lose his nerve, even to an outlander.
 His sense of superiority lasted up until an actual confrontation.